-States of matter, properties of gases and kinetic theory of gases.
-The energy changes involved in chemical reactions, the first law of thermodynamics, endothermic and exothermic reactions, entropy and free energy.
+States of matter, properties of gases and the kinetic theory of gases.
+Energy changes in chemical reactions, the first law of thermodynamics, endothermic and exothermic reactions, entropy and free energy.
 The nature of chemical equilibrium, the law of mass action, external effects on equilibria.
-Application and interpretation of reaction rate data with respect to elucidation of reaction mechanisms.
-The importance of chemical equilibrium and catalysis in biological and industrial systems will be emphasised.
+The importance of chemical equilibrium and catalysis in biological and industrial applications.